shuber/owners/README.md

 bob@demo.com  lib/bobs_special_file.rb
 ```

-Once your `OWNERS` files are defined, you can search for a list of owners by calling `Owners.for` with a list of paths e.g. output from `git diff --name-only`
+Once your `OWNERS` files are defined, you can search for a list of owners by calling `Owners.for` with a list of paths e.g. output from `git diff --name-only`.

 ```ruby
 Owners.for(".env", "app/controllers/posts_controller.rb", "app/models/user.rb")